trinodb/trino/docs/src/main/sphinx/udf/introduction.md

   separate new string and copying the old string for each modification, leaving the prior string in memory for automated clean up later.
 Use a [lambda expression](/functions/lambda) instead of the loop.
-* Most routines should declare the `RETURNS NULL ON NULL INPUT` characteristics unless the code has some special handling for null values.
+* Most UDFs should declare the `RETURNS NULL ON NULL INPUT` characteristics unless the code has some special handling for null values.
 You must declare this explicitly since `CALLED ON NULL INPUT` is the default characteristic.

 ## Limitations

-The following limitations apply to SQL routines.
+The following limitations apply to SQL UDFs.

-* Routines must be declared before they are referenced.
+* SQL UDFs must be declared before they are referenced.
 * Recursion cannot be declared or processed.
 * Mutual recursion can not be declared or processed.
-* Queries cannot be processed in a routine.
+* Queries cannot be processed in a SQL UDF.

-Specifically this means that routines can not use `SELECT` queries to retrieve data or any other queries to process data within the routine.
-Instead queries can use routines to process data.
-Routines only work on data provided as input values and only provide output data from the `RETURN` statement.
+Specifically this means that SQL UDFs can not use `SELECT` queries to retrieve data or any other queries to process data within the UDF.
+Instead queries can use UDFs to process data.
+UDFs only work on data provided as input values and only provide output data from the `RETURN` statement.